Charles Martin and Francis Prickett

 but it appears that the Pricketts as a family were financially

 comfortably off.
-It seems likely that Sarah remarried another
+It seems likely that Sarah remarried

-known whether one was a widow.
+it isn't known whether one was a widow.

-Some Prickett Wills were very complex, leaving income in perpetuity
+Some Prickett Wills were very complex, leaving income in

-to descendants.
-Pricketts marrying Pricketts may have been a
+perpetuity to descendants.
+Pricketts marrying Pricketts may

-occurred a number of times.
+to have occurred a number of times.

 Another Prickett Will, that of John Prickett,